Skip to product information

 Sale Sold out

 At Ivy Hermit, we speak of black tea and dark tea not as the same, but as a dialogue: is black tea darker, or is dark tea blacker?
-In English, “black tea” refers to fully oxidized hong cha (紅茶, red tea).
-But in Chinese, hei cha (黑茶, dark tea) is something different — a family of post-fermented teas, aged and transformed over time.
+In English, "black tea" refers to fully oxidized hong cha (紅茶, red tea).
+But in Chinese, hei cha (黑茶, black tea) is something different — a family of post-fermented teas, aged and transformed over time.

 It is a tea that asks questions instead of giving answers.
 Is black tea darker, or is dark tea blacker?
 With each sip, you feel that the truth lies not in choosing, but in the balance between them.